 This issue, in particular, is not the tool’s fault.
 It’s simply how the world works.
 Everyone knows how to use a pen, but is everyone a writer?
 Everyone is capable of using a pencil, but can everyone draw?
 Sure we all could, with practice, love and dedication.
 But why would you want to spend time mastering a skill that you’re not passionate about and that is not relevant to the core of your business?

 Of course, it’s important to have a website.
 But just having a website is not enough.

-Cost: Amount of hours spent setting up tools (this includes the time you spend staring at the screen and posting on Facebook groups asking for help) x Your Hourly Rate (or as much as you think your time is worth)
+Cost: Number of hours spent setting up tools (this includes the time you spend staring at the screen and posting on Facebook groups asking for help) x Your Hourly Rate (or as much as you think your time is worth)

-Potential cost of losing business due to a badly optimized or badly designed website
+The potential cost of losing business due to a badly optimized or badly designed website

 Cost of hiring a professional to style or edit your current Weebly, Wix or Squarespace website which you were led to believe were DIY solutions (ranging from $1k-4k)